 If a Coast Guardsman dies on active duty in the line of duty, the Casualty Assistance Calls Officer (CACO) will assist the family with arrangements and paperwork.
 The Coast Guard will provide the family with a death gratuity of $100,000 and any unpaid pay and allowances (including unused leave).
 Funeral expenses for burial and a burial flag will be arranged.
 Government-paid transportation of household goods and family members to any location will also be paid.
 Information on Social Security benefits are available from your nearest Social Security Administration office.

-If enrolled, the qualified beneficiary (i.e., spouse, former spouse or minor child/children), of active duty members and certain reservists who die while on active duty, regardless of length of service, are eligible for Survivor Benefit Plan (SBP) coverage.
+Additionally, the qualified beneficiary (i.e., spouse, former spouse or minor child(ren)) of active-duty members and certain Reservists who die while on active duty, regardless of length of service, are eligible for Survivor Benefit Plan (SBP) coverage.
+Visit https:// militarypay.defense.gov/Benefits/Survivor-Benefit-Program/ for more information.

-In the event of a death of an active duty member in the line of duty, the spouse and dependent child/children are eligible for continued medical care, commissary and exchange privileges, certain preferences in hiring for federal employment and up to a year of basic allowance for housing (BAH).
+In the event of a death of an active duty member in the line of duty, the spouse and dependent child/children are eligible for continued medical care, commissary and exchange privileges, certain preferences in hiring for federal employment and up to a year of BAH.
 Educational benefits are offered through the Veterans Administration.
 Widows or widowers may qualify for GI Bill home loan guarantees if the member’s death was service related.

 For more information, contact the Veterans Affairs office in your state or the local Veterans Administration office.